TyTodd/py5-layout/README.md

 # Py5 Layout

 Py5 Layout is a library that extends Py5 with a python based markup language.
 Styles are mirrored from CSS.
 The library is compatible with your normal python workflow/libraries.
 You can use logic defined in python to control the layout and the styles.
+The library uses Yoga as its layout engine, the same engine used by React Native.
+Special thanks to [dzhsurf/poga](https://github.com/dzhsurf/poga) for the Yoga bindings.

 Example: